Dre Campbell Farm

 Have you ever noticed black, sooty mold growing on your plants?
 It’s unsightly, and if you ignore it, it can cause damage to your plants.

 Fortunately, there are a few natural ways to get rid of it.
-In this post, we’ll share some home remedies and environmentally friendly methods to deal with the problem.
+This post will share some home remedies and environmentally friendly methods to help control sooty mold.

 What is Sooty Mold?

 You’ve probably seen black patches on the leaves of your plants, and if you’re like most gardeners, you’re not sure what they are.
-Well, that’s likely sooty mold, and it can be a real problem.
+Well, that’s likely sooty mold, which can be a real problem.

-It erupts because of a fungus that grows when there’s a buildup of honeydew on the leaves and stems of plants [1].
+It erupts because of a fungus that grows when there is a buildup of honeydew on the leaves and stems of plants [1].

 The sticky residue is produced by insects such as aphids, mealybugs, and whiteflies.
-As the insects feed, they leave honeydew on the plants, which encourages the growth of mold.
+As the insects feed, they leave honeydew on the plants, encouraging mold growth.

-The mold doesn’t usually kill the plants, but it can make them look unattractive.
-It can also block sunlight from reaching the leaves, which can stunt their growth [2].
+The mold doesn’t usually kill the plants but can make them unattractive.
+It can also block sunlight from reaching the leaves, stunting their growth [2].

 Plants affected by sooty mold include rhododendrons, magnolia trees, gardenias, holly, crepe myrtles, and citrus trees.